Splunk Security

 This example uses Layer 4 Traffic Monitoring by Cisco WSA as the network monitoring data source.
 Cisco Firepower NGFW and Cisco Umbrella can enforce blocking actions at the perimeter using DNS sinkholes.
 Once the analyst can secure the network access via the Recorded Future Correlation Response Playbook, Splunk SOAR can trigger a second playbook to investigate, hunt, and block a URL.

-Zscaler Hunt and Block URL Playbook
+• Zscaler Hunt and Block URL Playbook

-Then, depending on the maliciousness of the URL and whether or not the affected device belongs to an executive in the organization, the URL will be blocked, and an appropriate ServiceNow ticket will be created.
+Then, depending on the URL’s maliciousness and whether or not the affected device belongs to an executive in the organization, the URL will be blocked, and an appropriate ServiceNow ticket will be created.
 This Playbook is supported via VirusTotal, Zscaler, Microsoft Exchange, ServiceNow, Splunk, and Carbon Black.
 Use these pre-built playbooks to help your team save time by tracking down malicious indicators so they can spend more time addressing critical tasks.

-Section 1: Understanding Splunk Security
+Understanding Splunk Security

-Section 4: Automation and Orchestration
+Automation and Orchestration

-Section 5: Advanced Analytics and Machine Learning
+Advanced Analytics and Machine Learning

 Splunk Security leverages advanced analytics and machine learning algorithms to identify patterns, anomalies, and potential indicators of compromise.
 These capabilities enable early detection of threats and provide valuable insights for proactive mitigation strategies.